blog page

 RME, MARPE and SARPE: Understanding the Differences, Ages and Costs

-Invisalign First → early guidance and space creation (Ages 6-10 years with mixed dentition)
+Invisalign First → Early guidance and space creation (Ages6–10)

-MARPE → older teens and some young adults (Under the age of 25)
+MARPE → Older teens and young adults (Under 25)

 Can my child have orthodontic treatment with baby teeth?

-Invisalign First is a clear aligner system designed specifically for young children with a mix of baby and adult teeth.
-It focuses on guiding jaw development, creating space for adult teeth, and correcting early bite issues in a gentle and removable way.
+Yes Invisalign First is designed for young children with a mix of baby and adult teeth.

 Best suited for: